jorisroovers/casa/README.md

 You might see a reference here and there to ```casa-data```: this is a private repo I maintain that contains the actual data relevant to my home (usernames, passwords, secrets, IP addresses, etc).
 The roles and playbooks in this repo all use dummy defaults.

+Also, since my family's mother tongue is Dutch, you'll see some Dutch language used here and there (mostly in the user-facing parts).
-## Setup
+# Setup
-### Hardware
+## Hardware
+I run the whole automation stack on a 2011 Macbook Pro running Ubuntu 17.10.

-Here's a list of gear I use that is integrated with casa:
+Here's a list of home-automation gear I use that is integrated with casa:
-- AppleTV
 - Sonos play 5, play 1, play base
 - Philips Hue light bulbs
 - Ikea Tradfri light bulbs (and movement sensors, remote controls)